 Interestingly, the journal Animals found that cats can determine facial expressions based on the sounds they hear.
-Researchers recorded the sounds of a man and a woman laughing and growling before taking pictures of them demonstrating a happy human face and an angry human face.
+Researchers recorded the sounds of a man and a woman laughing and growling before taking pictures of them demonstrating a happy and angry human face.

 It was discovered that the cats looked at the faces that matched the sounds for much longer, indicating that they recognized the human facial expression that went with the sound.

 Can Cats Tell Humans Apart?

 We’ve determined that cats can’t tell humans apart by looking at their faces.
 However, instead of facial recognition, cats use alternative cues to tell two humans apart.

 Animal Cognition explains how cats recognize their owners’ voices.
 When tested, researchers found that cats responded to their owners’ voices 75% of the time, ignoring the voices of strangers.

-Researchers have learned that kittens respond more strongly to the chirps of their own mothers than those of stranger cats.
-These chirps warn kittens of dangers or imminent feeding, so they’re essential for survival.
+Researchers have learned that kittens respond more to the chirps of their mothers than those of stranger cats.
+These chirps warn kittens of dangers and imminent feeding, so they’re essential for survival.

 As soon as the kittens become older and leave their mothers, their owners adopt the role.
-Your cat will respond to your voice and unique sounds because it trusts you to keep it safe from harm while providing food, water, and shelter.
+Your cat will respond to your voice and unique sounds because it trusts you to keep it safe from harm while providing food, water, safety, and shelter.

 - Tongue lolling